Heldrysh/ProgPython/README.md

-# ProgPython
+# Python Course Repository

-Program repository of the course
+Welcome to python course repository.
+This repository contains all the programs developed during the course, following good software development practices.

+## How to contribute to this repository

+## License